sigasi/sigasi_insights/content/tech/preview.md

 {{< figure src="/img/releasenotes/preview/GhdlSplitArguments.png" title="Ghdl split simulation arguments" width="500">}}

 * Improved memory consumption for specific kinds of project setups
+* We now show a dialog when resetting the library mapping to make sure users do not accidentally override their Common Libraries

+{{< figure src="/img/releasenotes/preview/ResetLibraryMappingDialog.png" title="Reset library mapping dialog" width="500">}}

 * **[VHDL]** Default values for generics are now part of the autocompleted component declaration
 * **[VHDL]** Allow multiple capitalization differences at once to be fixed from the problems view
 * **[VHDL]** Improved auto indentation for procedures